Mintakaaaa/mercia/lesson_plans/booklet_1_actual.md

 	1. Search for the `.replit` file and add: `run = uvicorn main:app --host=0.0.0.0 --port=${PORT:-8000}`
  	2. This will allow the "Run" button to tell `uvicorn` to serve our API to us.

+---

+***IN PRACTICE: LESSON 1 ENDED HERE***

+Recap questions to ask in Lesson 2:
+1. Which tool did we use the make the API instance?
+2. Which tool did we use to serve the API?
+3. Which HTTP method is used to read the root of the API?
+4. What do the commands `ls`, `cd`, `cd ..`, `cd workspace` do?

+---
 # Creating a populated database file

 Let's now make a database to store all of our movies.